 YouTube's large pool of video creators keeps growing every day.
-Fully aware of this growth, they have improved their onboarding process to add colorful, exciting characters to welcome new YouTubers.
+Fully aware of this growth, they have improved their onboarding process by adding colorful, exciting characters to welcome new YouTubers.

-There's no better welcome than one with punchy copy and illustrations, and YouTube nails it!
+YouTube nails their landing pages with punchy copy and sweet doodles!
 Their onboarding process remains distinct among other video-sharing platforms thanks to its style and striking colors.